Welsh Terrier vs West Highland White Terrier: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Welsh Terrier and West Highland White Terrier based on their distinct physical builds and metabolic profiles.
 Welsh Terrier at Medium (20 lbs) needs caloric intake calibrated to their moderate to high (45-60 minutes daily) activity level, while West Highland White Terrier at Small (15-20 lbs) requires nutrition matched to their moderate energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Welsh Terrier's predisposition to Eye Conditions may require specialized dietary formulations, while West Highland White Terrier may benefit from diets supporting Orthopedic Conditions.
+Welsh Terrier's predisposition to Eye Conditions may require specialized dietary formulations, while West Highland White Terrier may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements